strap/strapkit/README.md

 });
 ```
 ### TextView
-TextView is a standard wearable UI compenent accross all platforms.
-This UI compenent can show text and a position of your your choosing.
+TextView is a standard wearable UI component across all platforms.
+This UI
+component can show text and a position of your your choosing.

 #### Example
 ```javascript
 var textView = StrapKit.UI.TextView({